virgili0/Virgilio/README.md

 - [This is your bible](http://neuralnetworksanddeeplearning.com/chap1.html), understand it totally.
 - [This is a gem](https://playground.tensorflow.org/#activation=tanh&batchSize=10&dataset=circle&regDataset=reg-plane&learningRate=0.03&regularizationRate=0&noise=0&networkShape=4,2&seed=0.85356&showTestData=false&discretize=false&percTrainData=50&x=true&y=true&xTimesY=false&xSquared=false&ySquared=false&cosX=false&sinX=false&cosY=false&sinY=false&collectStats=false&problem=classification&initZero=false&hideText=false) and read [this](https://www.guru99.com/artificial-neural-network-tutorial.html) from the authors.
 - [This](https://www.youtube.com/watch?v=o64FV-ez6Gw&t=540s) is a really fast-talking guy implementing a Neural Network library from scratch, super useful to understand how is implemented the core of NN in Python.
 You can imagine that each existing framework is just an enormous expansione of this concept-library.
+- [This](https://mattmazur.com/2015/03/17/a-step-by-step-backpropagation-example/) is a step-by-step backpropagation example with calculus.

 _Second pass:_
 - [ANN Chapter](https://www.deeplearningbook.org/contents/mlp.html).